 Failure to register for Ejari can lead to several issues for both tenants and landlords:

-- Legal conflicts: in the absence of an officially certified tenancy contract, handling and resolving landlord/tenant disputes becomes significantly more challenging, often leading to prolonged negotiations and legal uncertainties.
+• Legal conflicts: in the absence of an officially certified tenancy contract, handling and resolving landlord/tenant disputes becomes significantly more challenging.
+The lack of registration may lead to a refusal to consider a dispute by RERA in favor of the party that failed to fulfill the registration requirement.

-- Lack of legal protection: unregistered contracts are not recognized under UAE law, leaving both parties vulnerable to potential fraud or disputes.
+• Lack of legal protection: unregistered contracts are not recognized for interaction with government authorities (such as DEWA, visa procedures, or RERA), leaving both parties vulnerable to potential fraud or disputes.

 How to register Ejari online and offline